Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 A term loan involves borrowing funds in one lump-sum loan and repaying it over a few years, usually in monthly installments.
 Banks, credit unions and online lenders are all likely to offer term loans.

-Term length can range from 2 to 12 years, with 5 years being the most common term.
+Term length can range from two years for short-term loans to 25 years for long-term loans.
 Amounts also range widely.
 Online lenders typically offer loans up to $500,000, but banks can fund loans in the millions.
 Rates are fixed and largely depend on your revenue, debts and loan amount.
 They typically start at around 5% to 8%.

 Lines of credit